rapa-milk/venetian-villa-stella-treasure-hunt/README.md

 ## Requirements

 - **Hardware**:
+  - Physical objects with codes printed on them
+  - **Optional**
     - RFID sensor and compatible RFID tags
     - Arduino nano.
 - **Software**:
   - Open Frameworks (version 0.12.0)
+  - **Optional**
     - Any necessary drivers or libraries for your RFID sensor

 ## Installation